Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Professional Profile

-I enjoy working collaboratively with leaders and teachers to address a wide range of professional learning and development needs.
-I have considerable experience and expertise in working with teachers and leaders to embed effective literacy practice across the curriculum.
-This includes understanding and using assessment data, reviewing and developing across-school literacy plans, and designing responses to support literacy achievement.
-I have in-depth knowledge and expertise in the use of the Curriculum Progress Tools (LPF and PaCT), for reading and writing.
+I have considerable experience and expertise in working with kaiako and leaders to embed effective literacy practice across the curriculum.
+This includes understanding and using assessment data, engaging with evidence-based pedagogical approaches to support literacy, and designing tailored responses to support literacy progress and achievement.

-My expertise also includes mentoring middle and senior leaders, curriculum design and supporting culturally responsive teaching and learning.
-I am endorsed for facilitation in cultural capability.
+My expertise also includes mentoring middle and senior leaders, Mātaioho | School curriculum design and review, and supporting culturally responsive teaching and learning.

-At a national level, I have played an active role in the review and development of secondary literacy initiatives, literacy professional learning, resource development and assessment, including NCEA literacy.
+At a national level, I have played an active role in the review and development of secondary literacy initiatives, professional learning, resource development and assessment, including NCEA literacy.

 My expertise includes

-• Local curriculum design that is responsive and unique to each school setting.
+• Local curriculum design that is responsive and unique to each school setting

-• Assessment for learning, with a particular strength in literacy.
+• Assessment for learning, with a particular strength in literacy

-• NCEA Literacy: Supporting in-depth understanding of effective literacy pedagogy, and the literacy requirements for NCEA.
+• NCEA Literacy: Supporting in-depth understanding of effective literacy pedagogy, and the literacy requirements for NCEA